cforlando/FOIA-Auto-Requester/README.md

 This project is supposed to automate FOIA (Freedom of Information Act) requests that occur on on a regular basis.
 In addition to simplifying the requester's job, it has the added benefit of surfacing particular datasets for inclusion into open data portals.
 For this reason, it is recommended that the request include a line about placing the info into the open data portal.
 The hope is that these datasets become regularly updated in the portal without a FOIA prompt.

 This project uses Python running inside an AWS Lambda function.
+Production settings are located in S3 while test settings are local.

 ## Project Details